spotify/luigi/doc/configuration.rst

 [batch_notifier]
 ----------------

-Parameters controlling the contents of batch notifications send from the scheduler
+Parameters controlling the contents of batch notifications sent from the scheduler

 email-interval